 It can cost up to $10,000 per side to manufacture underwater connectors that will hook up with the observatory.
 If a group wants to use fiber optics, the costs extend to about $100,000.

-“That takes the cost of connecting to observatories, whether its MARS or anybody else's, that’s out of the realm of most well-funded institutes, such as community colleges or high schools,” Dawe said.
+“That takes the cost of connecting to observatories, whether it’s MARS or anybody else's, out of the realm of most less well-funded institutes, such as community colleges or high schools,” Dawe said.
 “This was a way to address that need.”

-The Deep-Sea Connect is housed in a small fiberglass frame that’s designed to withstand ocean-sized pressure.
-Equipped on its sides and on top are plastic paddles that can emit radio signals wirelessly.
-Using transmitters sold by Seattle-based WiBotic, Dawe and French packaged them inside molded cast resin - a structure that can withstand the pressures lying on the seabed.
+The Deep-Sea Connect is housed in a small fiberglass frame that is designed to withstand ocean-sized pressure.
+Equipped on its sides and on top are plastic paddles that emit radio signals to transfer both power and data.
+Using power transmitters sold by Seattle-based WiBotic, Dawe and French packaged them inside molded cast resin - a structure that can withstand the pressures lying on the seabed.

 After deploying in December 2019, MBARI engineers first connected a mini-seismometer to the Deep-Sea Connect - their first venture into inexpensive underwater environmental monitoring.